-Judging by my 14 year old, teenagers usually prefer to chose their own books.
+It's fair to say teenagers prefer to chose their own books.
 This is understandable.
-When I was headed off to high school, I wouldn't have wanted my mom to hand me a 9th grade summer reading list.
-Nevertheless, I made one anyway, ha ha ha!
+When I was headed off to high school as a freshman, I wouldn't have wanted my mom to hand me a 9th grade summer reading list!
+Nevertheless, I compiled one anyway, ha ha ha!

 Contemporary Fiction and Nonfiction

 My oldest son and his friend both read and enjoyed this book about an autistic boy who struggles to understand human emotions and sets out to solve the mystery of what happened to a neighborhood dog.
 A unique and intriguing book, written for and adult audience, will also be enjoyed by high schoolers.

 You've most likely heard of this fantastic best-selling and highly-acclaimed novel by now.
 Starr, the 16 year old protagonist navigates life between her poor neighborhood and her upscale prep school but things become even more tense when her friend, Khalil, is fatally shot by the police.
 Starr's first person narrative is riveting; this is a must-read book.

 In her autobiography, Muhammad narrates her journey from childhood to the 2016 Olympics, where she became the first woman to compete in fencing wearing the hijab and the first female American Muslim to medal.
 Muhammad's story of perseverance will inspire your young teen.
 Note: this is the Young Readers Edition; advanced readers may prefer Muhammad's original autobiography.

 Historical Fiction and Nonfiction